 - Voice Modification

 - Accent Modification

-Most services are provided by graduate clinicians who are supervised by faculty and clinical staff members holding a New York state license and ASHA’s Certificate of Clinical Competence.
+Services are provided by graduate clinicians who are supervised by faculty and clinical staff members holding a New York state license and ASHA’s Certificate of Clinical Competence.
 Our faculty and staff are nationally recognized for their expertise in a variety of communication disorders.

 The Winkler Clinic offers reasonable rates for its assessment and intervention services and accepts a variety of medical insurance plans if the subscriber’s policy covers speech services.
-Prior to scheduling an appointment, please complete the appropriate case history form and insurance registration form provided here.
+Prior to scheduling an appointment, please complete the appropriate case history form and insurance registration form provided below.
 Submit both forms with a prescription from the referring physician and a copy of your insurance card to the Winkler Center Receptionist.